• Skip to primary navigation

 Juiciness8

-It has sweet enough for out of hand eating but with enough tartness to satisfy me.
+It is sweet enough for out of hand eating but with enough tartness to satisfy me.
 It is a juicy apple.
 The juice seems to burst in your mouth like bubbles if you can imagine that.
 I can almost imagine myself drinking sparkling juice.

 The flavor is good, but don't expect it to taste like lemon.
-The color of the apple and the tartness to it, is why the lemonade name fits.
+The color of the apple and the tartness to it is why the lemonade name fits.

-πŸ’‘ Tips
+💡 Tips

-• Also if they are too bright yellow this may indicate age and that the apple is not going to be as crisp
+• Also if they are too bright yellow, this may indicate age and that the apple is not going to be as crisp

 • How to store - I would keep them in the fridge for optimal freshness

-πŸ“§ Join Our Apple Club
+📧 Join Our Apple Club

 A single red Premier Star apple sitting on a white fence post with the background blurred.